Tristannica/Q1-Project/Readme.md

 ## Acknowledgments

+#### A special thanks to:
-* A special thanks to Xavier Jubier for a well-constructed & user-friendly eclipse map.
+* Xavier Jubier for a well-constructed & user-friendly eclipse map.
 * The NASA Goddard Space Flight Center's visualization and public outreach teams.
-* To the United States Naval Observatory for their publically accessible solar events/data API.
+* The United States Naval Observatory for their publically accessible solar events/data API.